FAMILY LINE AND HISTORY

 Occupation: Housewife

-1944: Lou & Velma Sevenau with her parents, Stephen Bernard Marley & Myrtle Josephine (Beedle) Marley; four-year-old Steve, son of Lou & Velma is standing in front of his father at an outing at the Rhododendron Garden in San Francisco’s Golden Gate Park:
+1944: Lou & Velma Sevenau with her parents, Stephen Bernard Marley & Myrtle Josephine (Beedle) Marley; four-year-old Steve, son of Lou & Velma, is standing in front of his father at an outing at the Rhododendron Garden in San Francisco’s Golden Gate Park:

 Circa 1945: Stephen Louis “Steve” Sevenau (age 5), 1st of 4 children of Louis Dunand “Lou” Sevenau & Velma Henrietta Marley:

-May 9, 1946: Birth of Robert Kenneth “Bob” Sevenau, 2nd of 4 children of Louis Dunand “Lou” Sevenau & Velma Henrietta Marley, in San Francisco, California (circa 1946, Steve abt age 8), mother Velma, Bob abt 1 yr):
+May 9, 1946: Birth of Robert Kenneth “Bob” Sevenau, 2nd of 4 children of Louis Dunand “Lou” Sevenau & Velma Henrietta Marley, in San Francisco, California

 circa 1948: Sevenau family photo; Velma (abt age 29), Lou (abt 34), Bob (abt 2), and Steve (abt 8 or 9), taken at Camp Meeker.
 Velma’s maternal grandparents, Joseph Alfred Alfieri & Adelaide Jane “Ada/Addie” Beedle, owned a bakery in Camp Meeker located in the redwoods on the Bohemian Highway between Occidental and Monte Rio, 66 miles north of San Francisco.
 The family later turned the bakery into a house which became the summer home for the Alfieri and Marley families where they vacationed, the adults visiting on the large porch while the older kids hiked and played in the nearby swimming hole.
-Velma and the boys went up every summer from the time Bob was three-months-old until he was fourteen, Lou driving up and joining them on weekends.
-The kids were healthy and tanned except Bob’s right hand that Velma couldn’t let go of out of fear he’d drown, or be run over, or worse yet, abducted by wolves or bears.
+Velma and the boys went up every summer from when Bob was three months old until he was fourteen, Lou driving up and joining them on weekends.
+The kids were healthy and tanned except Bob’s right hand Velma couldn’t let go out of fear he’d drown, or be run over, or worse yet, abducted by wolves or bears.

 1948: San Francisco City Directory (pg 1734):